Skip to main content

 Residency permits

 A residency permit in Thailand is a document that allows a foreign national to live and reside in the country for an extended period of time, typically tied to their employment status.
+Long-term work-related stay permissions are commonly granted on a one-year basis and renewed subject to continued eligibility.

 Work Permit Validity